Smallest Ellipsoid Containing $p$-Sum of Ellipsoids with Application to Reachability Analysis: Conclusions

 \section{Conclusions}

 Computing a tight ellipsoidal outer approximation of convex set-valued data is necessary in many systems-control problems such as reachability analysis, especially when the convex set is described as set operations on other ellipsoids.
 Depending on the set operation, isolated results and algorithms are known in the literature to compute the minimum trace and minimum volume outer ellipsoidal approximations.
 In this paper, we unify such results by considering the $p$-sum of ellipsoids, which for different $p\in[1,\infty]$, generate different convex sets from the summand ellipsoids.
 Our analytical results lead to efficient numerical algorithms, which are illustrated by the reach set computation for a discrete-time linear control system.
 A specific direction of future study is to extend the reach set computation for hybrid systems, by computing the intersection of the guard sets with $p$-sum of ellipsoids.
-We hope that the models and methodologies presented here, will help to expand the ellipsoidal calculus tools \cite{KurzhanskiValyi1997,schweppe1973,KuzhanskiVaraiyaBook2014,kurzhanskiy2007ellipsoidal,ros2002ellipsoidal} for systems-control applications, and motivate further studies to leverage the reported computational benefits in real-time applications.
+Comparing the proposed algorithms with existing reachability computation tools on benchmark problems will be pursued in our follow-up work.
+We hope that the models and methodologies presented here, will help to expand the ellipsoidal calculus tools \cite{KurzhanskiValyi1997,schweppe1973,KuzhanskiVaraiyaBook2014,kurzhanskiy2007ellipsoidal,gagarinov2012computation,ros2002ellipsoidal} for systems-control applications, and motivate further studies to leverage the reported computational benefits in real-time applications.